AtharvaVaidya/atharvavaidya.github.io/about.md

 permalink: /about/
 ---

+Hello there!
 My name is Atharva Vaidya.
 I write software and play soccer.
+Currently I am a freshman at the University of British Columbia majoring in Computer Science.
+I'm from Thane, India and I currently live in Kelowna, BC, Canada.

 In terms of programming languages, I am most proficient currently with **[C++][c-link]**, **[Objective-C][objc-link]**, and **[Swift][swift-link]**, and somewhat proficient with **[Python][python-link]**.

 My GitHub username is [atharvavaidya][az-gh-link], and my Twitter username is also [@atharva_vaidya][az-tw-link].
 You can find me on LinkedIn [here][az-li-link].
 My email: [contact@atharva.me][mail-link].